Estimating the Value of Evidence-Based Decision Making: Estimation of counterfactual EBDM values

 \section{Estimation of counterfactual EBDM values}

-This section provides estimates of the value of EBDM under alternative levels of statistical precision.
-That is, we estimate how the value of EBDM would change as a result of a change in $\sigma^2$.
-In the resulting counterfactuals, the variance of the estimators is equal to the variance estimates for $\widehat\tau_1, \ldots, \widehat\tau_n$ in the original sample multiplied by $\lambda$.
-That is, $\lambda=0.5$ represents a counterfactual scenario where the variances of the estimators are 50\% smaller than the variance estimates in the original sample, while for $\lambda=1.5$ the variances of the estimators are 50\% larger than in the original sample.
+This section provides estimates of the value of EBDM under alternative levels of statistical precision and under alternative levels of dispersion in the distribution of the effects of the policies.

+First, we estimate how the value of EBDM would change as a result of a change in $\sigma^2$.
+In the resulting counterfactuals, the variance of the estimators is equal to the variance of $\widehat\tau_1\,|\,\tau_1, \ldots, \widehat\tau_n\,|\,\tau_n$ in the original sample multiplied by $\lambda$.
+That is, $\lambda=0.5$ represents a counterfactual scenario where the variances of the estimators are 50 percent smaller than the variance estimates in the original sample, while for $\lambda=1.5$ the variances of the estimators are 50 percent larger than in the original sample.

-For simplicity, we consider only counterfactual scenarios such that $\tau$ is independent of estimation variance, $\sigma^2$, and estimate the value of EBDM using the parametric empirical Bayes estimator of section \ref{section:peB}.
-It is conceptually straightforward to extend our procedure to more general settings (e.g., by modeling the dependence between $\tau$ and $\sigma^2$ and/or using nonparametric empirical Bayes estimators).
+For simplicity, we consider only counterfactual scenarios such that $\tau$ is independent of estimation variance, $\sigma^2$, and estimate the value of EBDM using the parametric empirical Bayes estimator of Section \ref{section:peB}.
+It is conceptually straightforward to extend this procedure to more general settings (e.g., by modeling the dependence between $\tau$ and $\sigma^2$ and/or using nonparametric empirical Bayes estimators).